IndieMasco/TechEdWeek8Assignment/?/notes/planning.md

-# Tips for a successful planning stage
+# Manny's tips for a successful planning stage

 ## Draw your wireframe